Vixen Romeo

-Vixen Romeo is an American singer-songwriter, pin-up model and dancer.
-Romeo is the lead vocalist and founder of the group The Pin Up Girls.
+Vixen Romeo is an American singer-songwriter, dancer, pin-up model, author, and LGBTQ advocate.
+She is the lead vocalist and founder of the group The Pin Up Girls.

 Early life

-Romeo was born and raised in New York City and grew up in a Catholic household.
-She was named after both of her great grandmothers and is of Black Irish, Scottish and Lebanese descent.
-She is the middle of three children.
-Romeo became a dance teacher at the age of 16.
-She taught dance for many years before starting her first Moulin Rouge inspired, hip hop style dance company while still in college.
-A few years after graduating from SUNY Purchase with a B.A. in Literature and the Visual Arts she started The Pin Up Girls girl group and dance troupe.
-Divisions in both New York and Los Angeles by 2014.
-Romeo has written two novels under a pen name, one of which was published by Regal Crest in August 2016.
-Earlier reviews (pre-publication) include, HarperCollins, Jennifer Pooley, who wrote that Romeo's novels were 'exquisite' and kept her 'turning the pages.'
+Born Julia Diana, Romeo was born and raised in New York City in a Catholic household as the middle of three children.
+She was named after both of her great-grandmothers and is of Black Irish, Scottish and Lebanese descent.
+Romeo began dance at age 3 and taught dance for several years beginning at age 16 before starting her first Moulin Rouge inspired, hip hop style dance company while still in college at SUNY Purchase.
+A few years after graduating with a B.A. in Literature and the Visual Arts, she started The Pin Up Girls girl group and dance troupe.
+By 2014, divisions of The Pin Up Girls had been established in New York and Los Angeles.

-Image and personal life
+Performance image and career

 Vixen Romeo is the face of The Pin Up Girls.
 She is also a pin-up model.
 Her image has been used on stickers, calendars, snowboards and apparel.
 She has also been the subject of many pieces of art.
 Romeo has naturally jet black hair and pale skin.
-Her makeup includes cat eye black or dark brown liner and bright red lipstick.
-She can be seen in television appearances such as Curl Girls and The L Word.
-Her stage/modeling attire includes fishnets and red shoes.
-On October 27, 2007 Vixen Romeo and fellow group member Top-69 DeWilde got married in a discreet Toronto Canada wedding with close friends and family present.
-Romeo has been involved politically, campaigning, via performance, interviews and otherwise, for human rights since 2005 when she first formed her troupe, focusing on women's rights, gay teen suicide prevention, GLBT rights as well as events supporting NO on prop 8 campaigning.
+Her makeup style consists of a cat-eye look with black or dark brown eyeliner along with bright red lipstick.
+She has appeared in the television shows Curl Girls and The L Word.
+Her performance and modeling attire features fishnets and red shoes.